 From 2008 – 2012, the Sisters of the Holy Family worked with DCG to find a solution to preserve their property while also finding a solution for their need of more adequate housing than their current Motherhouse provides.
 As their plans began to coalesce over this four year period, it was clear that the Sisters would need to enlist the support of a trusted and respected development partner, one that was not only qualified to partner with DCG on obtaining the necessary approvals, but also shared the Sisters’ commitment to leaving a legacy with the property.

 The Sisters were pleased to announce that together with DCG, they had developed a future Master Plan for their property, which not only solved their need for new age-appropriate housing, but also provided for preservation of a large portion of their park-like property, commonly known as Palmdale.
 The plan proposes to build three cottage-style buildings totaling 45 units, as new housing for the Sisters.
 These one-story buildings will be situated on a 2.6 acre parcel on the northwest area of the property.
-The cottages are currently under construction by Robson Homes (“Robson”) with completion scheduled for June of 2017.
+The cottages were completed by Robson Homes (“Robson”) November of 2017.

 The 5.5 acre “Core Area” of Palmdale, encompassing the significant landscaping, historic trees, shrines, and grottos, will become Private Open Space to be preserved in perpetuity through an endowment.
 The two historic homes on the property will be restored by Robson and sold as private residences.
 On the remaining 5.6 acres, Robson will build 77 single-family market rate detached homes (known as The Abbey at Palmdale Estates), targeted to young families – the sale of which will fund